Liron-Toledo/game-of-life/README.md

 ## Known Issues & Future Enhancements

 - **Mobile Optimisation**: While functional, there is potential for further refinement in grid interaction on touch devices.
-- **Grid Unit Testing**: Due to challenges with grid virtualization, some unit tests have been omitted for now.
+- **Grid Unit Testing**: Due to challenges with grid virtualisation, some unit tests have been omitted for now.

 - **Additional Features**:
   - Enable saving simulation history across sessions.
   - Add more customisation options for cell colors and grid styles.
   - Implement presets for different initial configurations.
-  - Possibly use consistent colour scheme for cells and rest of application
+  - Possibly use consistent colour scheme for cells and rest of application.
   - Handle scenarios with grids larger than 1000x1000 efficiently.
-	- Utilize web workers or offload simulation logic to a background thread.
+	- Utilise web workers or offload simulation logic to a background thread.
 	- Facilitate predefined grid setups for quick starts.
   - Implement keyboard navigation for controls and grid interactions.
-  - Add additional unit testing throughout project
+  - Add additional unit testing throughout project.
 - **Infinite Time & Resources**:
   - Build a backend to save simulation states, share grids, or replay sessions.
   - Create a mobile app using React Native for seamless mobile interactions.